 This statement establishes standards of accounting and financial reporting for defined benefit pensions and defined contribution pensions that are provided to the employees of state and local governmental employers and are not within the scope of Statement 68.
 This statement also establishes requirements for pensions that are provided through pension plans that are administered through trusts or equivalent arrangements that meet certain criteria.
-This statement also establishes requirements for governments that hold assets accumulated for purposes of providing pensions through defined benefit pension plans that are not administered through trusts that meet certain criteria and amends certain provisions for pension plans that are within the scope of Statement 67 and for pensions that are within the scope of Statement 68.
-The College has not yet determined the effect that the adoption of GASB Statement No. 73 may have on its financial statements.
+This statement also establishes requirements for governments that hold assets accumulated for purposes of providing pensions through defined benefit pension plans that are within the scope of Statement 67 and for pensions that are within the scope of Statement 68.
+The adoption of this statement did not have a material impact on the financial statements.